 Now on to the fun part.

-Place your cheese wedges on to the smoker grates.
+Place your wedges on to the smoker grates.
 Make sure there’s enough space between them to allow good airflow.

 Close the smoker or grill lid and leave for a couple of hours.
 This should be enough time to allow the smoke to do its thing without letting it get to the point where the flavors overpowers your cheese.

-Once two hours is up, remove the cheese from the chamber and wrap in parchment paper.
+Once two hours is up, remove the wedges from the chamber and wrap in parchment paper.
 You want to let it breathe a little bit, so don’t wrap it too tightly.

 Transfer the wrapped cheese to the refrigerator and leave for 24 hours.
 After this, remove it from the parchment paper and vacuum seal it, or use plastic wrap and store in an airtight container.

 After this, leave in refrigerator for 1-2 weeks.
 This will help the smokey flavors to mellow slightly and balance out.